lovewithmind/Random-Name/README.md

 ***Random-name***

 `Random-name` uses odometer to display names with animation.
+It uses css based animation.

 It Randomly selects a name from names.txt file and make animation for it.